Home/Vegetables/Leek

 Store leeks in the refrigerator, wrapped in a damp paper towel and placed in a plastic bag to maintain moisture.

-Can you eat leek greens?
+Can you eat leeks raw?

 Are leeks low in calories?